 Be sure you are saying what you need to say.
 Try not to get caught up in using big confusing words and marketing-speak in an attempt to impress.
 Instead of “ABC Widgets is a comprehensive widget solutions provider across a variety of industries worldwide.
 We look forward to partnering with your enterprise”; try something like “ABC widgets provides the fastest delivery of red, blue and multicolored widgets anywhere in the world and for any purpose.
 We want to be your trusted source for all your widget needs.”
-People will stick around the site longer when it doesn’t smell like bull.
+People will stick around the site longer when it doesn’t smell like bullshit.

 And you do NOT need to repeat “widgets” over and over, despite what some SEO writer who stopped learning 5 years ago told you.
-That is bad SEO and usually a terrible user experience.
+That is bad SEO and a terrible user experience.

 Dont make things too difficult.
 Is your call to action easy to follow?
 Whether it is a contact form submission, a phone call, or an online purchase – keep it simple.

 For eCommerce sites, the call to action is pretty obvious – “Buy Now” or “Add to Cart” buttons that work, and a minimum of “Are you sure?
 I mean really sure?” clicks.